 - Water the plant thoroughly and leave it in a bright space.

-Prune dead and damaged foliage and stems of Silver Glory String of Hearts at the end of the fall or beginning of the spring.
+Prune dead and damaged foliage and stems of Silver Glory String of Hearts once a year at the end of the fall or the beginning of the spring.

-Similarly, prune them if the plant is leggy and dull.
+Prune if the plant is leggy, dull, and infected by pests and diseases.
 Pruning enhances new healthier growth and side growth, making your plant bushier.

 Tips to Prune Silver Glory String of Hearts Properly